gardener/gardener/docs/concepts/admission-controller.md

 One example is the creation of `Shoot` resources with large annotation values (up to 256 kB per value), which can cause severe out-of-memory issues for the `gardenlet` component.
 [Vertical autoscaling](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) can help to mitigate such situations, but we cannot expect to scale infinitely, and thus need means to block the attack itself.

-The Resource Size Validator checks arbitrary incoming admission requests against a configured maximum size for the resource's group-version-kind combination and denies the request if the contained object exceeds the quota.
+The Resource Size Validator checks arbitrary incoming admission requests against a configured maximum size for the resource's group-version-kind combination.
+It denies the request if the object exceeds the quota.

 Example for Gardener Admission Controller configuration:
 ```yaml